 Our employment practices are compliant with applicable employment and health and safety legislation, and as a result, we are confident that there is no slavery, human trafficking or child exploitation taking place within our organisation.
 Furthermore, we shall ensure that the employment agencies that we deal with are also fully compliant with the applicable legislation.

-We aim not to work with any supplier that we suspect is connected in any way with slavery, human trafficking or child exploitation.
+It is our aim to not work with any supplier that we suspect is connected in any way with slavery, human trafficking or child exploitation.
 As part of our compliance programme, we take steps to assure ourselves that we only partner with third parties who act ethically, compliantly and within the laws of the jurisdiction in which they operate.
 This process has now been broadened to include screening for any potential or confirmed red flags or issues relating to slavery, human trafficking or child exploitation.

 In addition to pre-contract due diligence, any new contracts will require suppliers to ensure all goods and services are provided to Napp Pharmaceuticals Limited in accordance with all applicable laws, including the Act.
 No contracts will be awarded to any supplier not able to comply fully with the Act.

 For existing suppliers, contracts are reviewed and updated, as required, to include relevant clauses relating to slavery, human trafficking or child exploitation.

 Any suspected breach of our compliance programme or of our Code of Business Ethics, including the Act, will be investigated and such investigations could lead to the termination of supplier contracts and notification to the relevant authorities.